therealbill/reditool/README.md

 `--noconfig` option and clone will skip the config sync portion.
 Or use the enslave command.

+For more details on the clone command see [Clone Command Doc](docs/clone.md) For more details on the enslave command see [Enslave Command Doc](docs/enslave.md)

 ## Sentinel Node Cloning

 The sentinel-clone command provides the ability to duplicate the current